mquintene-byte/farmhouse/README.md

 Example UI implementations typically include small form sections for each calculator and display the computed result immediately after validation.
 If you'd like, I can add React components and unit tests for all six calculators in `src/components` and wire them into the landing page.

-## Contact & license

-Update contact information and license as appropriate for your project.

----

-If you want, I can also:
-- Add a short developer checklist at the top of this README (e.g., environment setup, common commands).
-- Add scripts to `package.json` for `serve` (preview) or more explicit test/lint commands.